Skip to Main Content

 Two types of courses make up the nursing curriculum: professional courses and clinical/laboratory courses.
 Clinical/laboratory courses are distinguished by the C or L that follows the course number.
 The nursing curriculum is a full-time course of study and follows a specific sequence.

-Please refer to the FAQ section below for an explanation of costs typically incurred for this degree track.
+Please refer to the Frequently Asked Questions for an explanation of costs typically incurred for this degree track.

 Program of Study